Medical Assisting Selective Admission Requirements

 Medical Assisting Selective Program Admission Minimum Criteria

 These are the minimum criteria that must be met to be considered for the program.
 If you do not meet these requirements, you should not submit a selective program admission application.
 By enrolling in pre-health professions, you are able to work towards these requirements at UC Blue Ash College, and apply once they are met.
-The pre-health professions advisor can assist with putting together a plan.
-Learn more about parallel plans.
+The pre-health professions advisor can assist with putting together a parallel plan.

 Students who will meet the minimum selective program admission criteria below by July 13, 2018 are encouraged to apply to the medical assisting technology program via the electronic application available between January 3, 2019 and July 12, 2019.
 High school seniors may apply contingent upon meeting minimum biology and GPA requirements at graduation.
 All applications must be submitted by July 12, 2019.

 - Confirmed admission to the University of Cincinnati is required.

 - Biology: One year of high school biology with lab and a grade of C or higher completed within 6 years of application or a college biology course(s) as indicated below is/are required.

 - If high school biology grade was a C or higher, but was taken longer than 6 years prior to application, the student must complete Biology for the Health Professions and Technical Programs I (BIOL1051C) with a grade of C or better.